Cupcake Themed Birthday Party: from cupcake party decorations, cupcake party games and activities, to a cupcake dessert table!

 Our kid friendly fare was hotdogs wrapped in crescent rolls, veggies and dip, a fruit tray and a favourite around here “Paula Deen’s crock pot Mac and cheese“.
 I tripled the batch and put it in the crock pot in the morning, by lunch it was ready and delicious, and left-overs were great too.

 Adults Panini Bar

-For the adults we made a nice salad and created a panini bar, with lots of different meats and cheeses, grilled veggies, and fun condiments like pesto, tapenade and sun dried tomatoes, along with all kinds of fresh breads from the bakery.
+For the adults (and any kids who wanted one) we made a nice salad and created a panini bar, with lots of different meats and cheeses, grilled veggies, and fun condiments like pesto, tapenade and sun dried tomatoes, along with all kinds of fresh breads from the bakery.
 Guests were invited to create their own sandwiches and then grill them on one of three panini grills we had set up.
 They were a great success.

 The Cupcake Dessert Table

 Lunch was lovely, but it was the sweets table that we were all waiting for!